processing/p5.js/developer_docs/design_principles.md

-# Design Principles for p5.js
+# Design principles for p5.js

 - **Beginner Friendly** The p5.js API aims to be friendly to beginner coders, offering a low barrier to creating interactive and visual web content with cutting-edge HTML5/canvas/DOM APIs.